Budibase/website/content/blog/updates/2023/september/index.md

 ## Query UI improvements

-We have made improvements to the query creation process for datasources allowing you to view your query results side by side with your query string and transformer.
+We have made improvements to the query creation process for data sources allowing you to view your query results side-by-side with your query string and transformer.

 ![query ui improvements](https://res.cloudinary.com/daog6scxm/image/upload/v1696249989/features/query-ui-update_k69d1u.png)